dnth/dnth.github.io/content/portfolio/deploy_gpt_hf_models_on_telegram/index.md

 Yes!
 It's that simple! 🤓

-But before that, let's install `python-telegram-bot` via
+So how do we get there?
+Let's install `python-telegram-bot` via

 ```bash
 pip install python-telegram-bot==13.11